SubhashRelangi/RiseVoice/README.md

-# VoiceUp: Your Voice, Your Solution 🗣️
+# RiseVoice: Your Voice, Your Solution 🗣️

 ## Empowering Citizens, Streamlining Governance.

-VoiceUp is a **full-stack Complaint Management System** meticulously crafted to bridge the communication gap between citizens and government services.
+RiseVoice is a **full-stack Complaint Management System** meticulously crafted to bridge the communication gap between citizens and government services.
 Our mission is to empower individuals to effortlessly raise and track public service issues, fostering a new era of transparency, accountability, and efficient interaction.

 ---

 ## ✨ Key Features

-VoiceUp is packed with intuitive features designed to make your voice heard and problems resolved:
+RiseVoice is packed with intuitive features designed to make your voice heard and problems resolved:

 ### Citizen-Facing Features: